 The Hard Disk Drive Password Security feature blocks read and write accesses to the hard disk drive until the correct password is given.
 Hard Disk Drive Passwords are set in BIOS SETUP and are prompted for during BIOS POST.
 For convenient support of S3 resume, the system BIOS will automatically unlock drives on resume from S3.
-Valid password characters are A-Z, a-z, and 0-9.
-Passwords may be up to 19 characters in length.
+Valid length for passwords is 32 characters for max.
+Valid characters for passwords are ASCII codes between 0x20 and 0x7E, which includes numbers/English characters and special characters.